Notes for: Peter (Pierre) Tillou

 ********** Huguenot Refugees on Board Ship Mary and Ann, August 12, 1700, Virginia, James City.
 Pierre Delome, et sa femme Marguerite Sene, et sa fille Magdalaine Mertle, Jean Vidau Tertulien Sehult, et sa femme et deux enfants Pierre Lauret Jean Roger Pierre Chastain, a femme et cinq enfants Philippe Duvivier Pierre Nace, sa femme et leur deux filles Francois Clere Symon Sardin Soubragon, et Jacques Nicolay Pierre du Loy Abraham Nicod Pierre Mallet Francoise Coupet Jean Oger, sa femme et trois enfants Jane Saye Elizabet Angeliere Jean et Claude Mallfant, avec leur mere Isaac Chabanas, sou fils, et Catharine Bomard Estinne Chastain Adam Vignes Jean Menager et Jean Lesnard Estienne Badouet Pierre Morriset Jedron Chamboux et sa femme Jean Farry et Jerome Dumas Joseph Bourgoian David Bernard Jean Chevas, et sa femme Jean Tardieu Jean Moreau Jaques Roy, et sa femme Abraham Sablet, et des deux enfants Quintin Chastatain et Michael Roux Jean Quictet, sa femme and trois enfants Henry Cabanis, sa femme et un enfant Jaques Sayte Jean Boisson Francois Bosse Jean Fouchie Francoise Sassin Andre Cochet Jean Gaury, sa femme et un enfant Pierre Gaury, sa femme et un enfant Jaques Hulyre, sa femme et quatre enfants Pierre Perrut, et sa femme Isaac Panetier, Jean Parransos sa seur Elie Tremson, sa femme Elizabeth Tignac Antoine Trouillard Jean Bourru et Jean Bouchet Jaques Voyes Elizabet Migot Catharine Godwal Pierre la Courru Jean et Michell Cautepie, sa femme et deux enfants Jaques Broret, sa femme et deux enfants Ambraham Moulin et sa femme Francois Billot Pierre Comte Etienne Guevin Rene Massoneau Francois Du Tartre, Isaac Verry Jean Parmentier David Thonitier et sa femme Moyse Lewreau PIERRE TILLOU Marie Levseque Jean Constantin Claud Berdon sa femme Jean Imbert, et sa femme Elizabeth Fleury Loys du Pyn Jaques Richard, et sa femme Adam et Marie Prevost Jaques Viras, et sa femme Jawues Brousee, sou enfant Pierre Cornu Louiss Bon Isaac Fordet Jean Pepre Jean Gaillard et son fils Anthonie Matton, et sa femme Jean Lucadou et sa femme Louiss Orange, sa femme et un enfant Daniel Taure, et deux enfants Pierre Cupper, Daniel Roy Magdelain Gigou Pierre Grelet Jean Jovany, sa femme, deux enfants Pierre Ferrier, sa femme, un enfant La vefve faure et quatre enfants [see my note below] Isaac Arnaud, et sa femme Pierre Chantanier, sa femme et son pere Jaen Fonasse, Jaques Bibbeau Jean March Catharine Billot Marie et Symon Jourdon Abraham Menot Timothy Moul, sa femme un enfant Jean Savin sa femme un enfant Jean Sargeaton sa femme un enfant Claude Philipe, et sa femme Gabriel Sturter Pierre de Corne Helen Trubyer 39 femmes ou filles 38 enfants 108 hommes.

 The website above says Pierre was married to a Bouquet.
-So I wonder if Anne might have been a Bouquet.
 No source was given.
 Another site gave her name as Jeanette Bouquet.
+This does match the marriage record I found for this Pierre in France at Geneabank.

 From: